bbannour/SPTG/README.md

   </div>

 **Figure 2** illustrates the execution phase, where the generated test case interacts with the **System Under Test (SUT)**.
 During execution, **Z3** is used to solve the **stimulation conditions (guards)**, determining the inputs and timings to apply.
 Test case transitions are controlled by a clock cl, which satisfies cl < TM, where TM is the maximal waiting time before either applying a stimulation or observing an output.
 Quiescence, i.e., the obersvation of absence of output, is detected when cl >= TM, indicating that the system remains silent.
 This timing mechanism, combined with quiescence detection, ensures the test case is implementable in a real-time setting.
-Additionally, **Z3** checks that the **observed outputs** and their **timings** satisfy the corresponding observation conditions, after which verdicts are assigned.
+Additionally, **Z3** is used to check that the **observed outputs** and their **timings** satisfy the corresponding observation conditions, after which verdicts are assigned.

 ### Applications

-- **Model-Based Testing (MBT)** of systems with combined data and timing behaviors.
+- **Model-Based Testing (MBT)** of systems exhibiting temporal and data-related behaviors.
 - **Offline generation** of efficient and deterministic test cases from formal models.
 - **Teaching and demonstration** of symbolic execution and model-based test generation principles.